 Some practical tips to prepare for decoupling

 European companies in China are at risk of being caught in the expanding crossfire between the US and China as they steadily decouple from one another.
-Jacob Gunter, senior policy and communications manager with the European Chamber, explains how the Chamber’s recently published report, Decoupling: Severed Ties and Patchwork Globalisation, found that the members surveyed were overwhelmingly underestimating how they may be impacted by the divergence of these two major markets.
+Jacob Gunter, senior policy and communications manager with the European Chamber, explains how the Chamber, in partnership with the Mercator Institute for China Studies (MERICS), in their recently published report, Decoupling: Severed Ties and Patchwork Globalisation, found that European Chamber members surveyed were overwhelmingly underestimating how they may be impacted by the divergence of these two major markets.

 A general survey on decoupling was completed by 120 European Chamber member companies in October 2020.
 Respondents indicated relatively high levels of awareness surrounding decoupling, and most recognised a moderate to low amount of exposure.
 Only a handful reported meaningful levels of mitigation planning.